atfogo/elane-connector-ish-7.2/README.md

 ### 4.5 Assign the cartridge to the application server cartridge list

-Add the cartridge `ac_atfogo_elane` to the application server's cartridge list then restart the application server.
+Add the cartridge `ac_atfogo_elane` to the application server's cartridge list.

 Edit the file `$IS_SHARE/system/cartridges/cartridgelist.properties`.

+Restart the application server.

 ## 5. Configuration of the service

 After successful deployment the elane.io service has to be configured in the Intershop backoffice.

-The following steps may be automatized by using `dbinit` or `dbmigrate`.
+The following steps may be automated by `dbinit` or `dbmigrate`.

 ### 5.1.
 Operations